-1. The legal description of the project property (to be attached to the opinion and labeled Exhibit A) and that it is correct and identical to the property identified in the application and the reservation letter.

-- 2. The name of the entity that will be/is the owner for tax purposes, and/or has demonstrated continued site control of the land and depreciable real property identified as the project in the application and the reservation letter. - 3.
+- The legal description of the project property (to be attached to the opinion and labeled Exhibit A) and that it is correct and identical to the property identified in the application and the reservation letter. - 2.
+The name of the entity that will be/is the owner for tax purposes, and/or has demonstrated continued site control of the land and depreciable real property identified as the project in the application and the reservation letter. - 3.
 The name, legal designation and Tax Identification Number (TIN) of the ownership entity that will receive the HTCs and the legal designation of the party that signed the application. - 4.
 The name, legal designation and Tax Identification Number (TIN) of all the general partner(s), and the names of the managing partner(s), contact person(s) and the required authorized signatories.
 If the partners are an organized entity, such as a limited liability corporation, a limited liability partnership, or an organized partnership, provide the above information for each such entity. - 5.
-Identification and copies of any waivers required by Section 42 obtained from the IRS.
+Identification and copies of any waivers required by Section 42 obtained from the IRS. - 6.
+The buildings identified in the application qualify for an award or allocation of HTCs under Section 42 - 7.
+Any additional information deemed necessary by Minnesota Housing.

-Certified Public Accountants Certification (HTC 6)
+Certified Public Accountants Certification